kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot_limits.png)

-Once we set our limits, we can start to analyze the audio and try to find "silent" frames.
+Once we set our limits, we can analyze the audio and try to find "silent" frames.
-We do that by setting a frame size and then iterating over the audio data, frame by frame and checking if each frame has a value that is beyond our limits.
+We do that by setting a frame size and then iterating over the audio data, frame by frame, and checking if each frame has a value that is beyond our limits.

 {% highlight python %}
 import math